NothingToSay0031/NothingToSay0031.github.io/content/C++/Unique.md

 }
 ```

-The code on the right is undoubtedly clearer and safer.
+The code of the modern C++ style is undoubtedly clearer and safer.
 However, it's precisely when we pass `unique_ptr` between functions like this (especially via pass-by-value with `std::move` into `baz`) that the hidden costs can start to manifest.

 ## Analyzing the Sources of Overhead